Cinema of Mexico: 1936–1956: The Golden Age

-The so-called Golden Age of Mexican cinema began in 1936 with the premiere of Allá en el Rancho Grande, and ended in 1956.
+The Golden Age of Mexican cinema began in 1936 with the premiere of Allá en el Rancho Grande, and ended in 1956.

 During the 1940s the full potential of the industry developed.
 Actors and directors became popular icons and even figures with political influence on diverse spheres of Mexican life.
 The industry received a boost as a consequence of Hollywood redirecting its efforts towards propagandistic films and European countries focusing on World War II, which left an open field for other industries.

 Mexico dominated the film market in Latin America for most of the 1940s without competition from the United States film industry.
-During World War II movie production in Mexico tripled.
+During World War II, movie production in Mexico tripled.
 The fact that Argentina and Spain had fascist governments made the Mexican movie industry the world's largest producer of Spanish-language films in the 1940.
 Although the Mexican government was reactionary, it encouraged the production of films that would help articulate a true Mexican identity, in contrast to the view often seen in Hollywood movies.
-In the late 1940s and 1950s, the government become more involved in promoting distribution of films.
+In the late 1940s and 50s, the government become more involved in promoting distribution of films.